hannesweisbach/channelcoding/README.md

 doing the exercises for my channel coding lecture.
 I then re-used the code for simulating iterative soft-decoding algorithms on BCH parity check matrices.

-In the gf/ subfolder, Galois field arithmetic is implemented.
+In the math/ subfolder (and namespace), Galois field arithmetic, polynomial arithmetic, linear equation system and a matrix helper class is implemented.

-The 'gf' class implements Galois field arithmetic for GF(2^q).
-The class is templated for the power q and the modular polynomial used to construct the field.
-The modular polynomial has defaults for a q of up to 8.
+The 'ef_element' (extension field) class is intended to implement Galois field arithmetic for GF(prime^power).
+The template class is is specialized for prime = 2.
+This is the only implementation.
+Additionally, ef_element is templated for the modular polynomial used to construct the field.
+The modular polynomial has defaults for a power of up to 8.

-The Galois field element is implemented as inner class of the gf class.
-In conjuction with the template parameters for the gf class, this ensures type-safety.
-Binary arithmetic operations can only be performed on elements of the same field (unless explicit casting, i.e. static_cast<>(), is used).

-Alternatively, the field can be modelled as inner class of the field element.
-The only reason I need the field explicitly, is to iterate over all elements of the field.
-Therefore, the gf class provides [c|r]begin()/end() member functions.
+The ef_element class has an inner field class.
+The field class is modelled as container, to allow iteration over the elements of the field.

 I decided against overloading pre- and/or post-increment operator++/(int) for the purpose of iterating over the field, because there would be a semantic disparity.
 On the one hand, one expects operator++ to be semantically equivalent to adding 1:

-using Element = gf::gf<5>::element_t;
+using Element = math::ef_element<2, 5>;

 Element a(0); a++;